JDDev0/EnergizedPower/README.md

 ### Energy Items

 - Energy Analyzer (Can be used to debug energy blocks)
+- Fluid Analyzer (Can be used to debug blocks which contain fluids)
 - Batteries (8 Tiers)
 - Inventory Coal Engine